Women Speaking at Meeting

 3. Create a Targeted Meeting Agenda

-Develop an agenda with your Board Chair that prioritizes discussion and decision-making.
-You want to create an environment which prompts Board members to interact.
-Do not bog down the agenda with information Board members can read on their own.
+Do not bog down the agenda with information they can read on their own.
 Quarterly budget reports and other updates requiring no action can be provided in preparatory material allowing the meeting to be devoted to discussion and action.

 Experiment with building an agenda with only items that lead to discussion and decision-making.